Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import { CallerInfo } from '@azure/communication-calling';
 import { CallKind } from '@azure/communication-calling';
 import { CallState as CallState_2 } from '@azure/communication-calling';
-import type { CapabilitiesChangeInfo } from '@azure/communication-calling';
+import { CapabilitiesChangeInfo } from '@azure/communication-calling';
 import { CaptionsResultType } from '@azure/communication-calling';
 import { ChatClient } from '@azure/communication-chat';
 import { ChatClientOptions } from '@azure/communication-chat';